 If you don’t feel up to eating a meal, make sure you have some high energy snacks to hand, for a quick and easy calorie boost.

-And if you do want to have a drink or two, just make sure you check with your medical team beforehand.
+And if you do want to have a drink or two, just make sure you check with your medical team beforehand (it is recommended to avoid alcohol while having any cancer treatment).
 Remember not to overdo it though, as alcohol is a depressant and too much might make you feel worse.

 At this time of year it can be more difficult to keep up with your normal routines, but it’s particularly important to make sure you get enough time to rest and recuperate.